Cage-free, free range, pasture raised, happy hens – me oh my.

 —

-I hope this article helps clear up some of the confusion or overwhelm the next time you’re in the egg aisle of your grocery store or looking for a source for eggs.
+I hope this article helps clear up some of the confusion or overwhelm the next time you’re in the egg aisle of your grocery store looking at all the different egg labels.

 Leave a Reply